canonical/operator/README.md

 - you are new to Scenario and want to quickly get started with a real-life example.

 Suppose you have a Juju model with a `prometheus-k8s` unit deployed as `prometheus-k8s/0`.
 If you type `scenario snapshot prometheus-k8s/0`, you will get a printout of the State object.
-Copy-paste that in some file, import all you need from `scenario`, and you have a working `State` that you can `Context.run` events with.
+Pipe that out into some file, import all you need from `scenario`, and you have a working `State` that you can `Context.run` events with.

-You can also pass a `--format json | pytest | state (default=state)` flag to obtain
+You can also pass a `--format` flag to obtain instead:

-- jsonified `State` data structure, for portability
+- a jsonified `State` data structure, for portability
 - a full-fledged pytest test case (with imports and all), where you only have to fill in the charm type and the event that you wish to trigger.

-# TODOS:

-- Recorder